 Christmas and the holiday season are a wonderful time of year for many reasons, but it can also be a challenging time for some.
-Between holiday stress, family, old friends, and new triggers, Christmas can be trying when you only recently went through or are still in addiction treatment.
+Between holiday stress, family, old friends, and new triggers, Christmas can be trying when you only recently went through or are still in drug rehab.
 Especially your first Christmas in addiction recovery when you are still learning to navigate sober living, this time of year can be filled with relapse triggers that can be overwhelming.

 How to Stay Sober at Christmas

 Don’t let your first Christmas sober also be your last.
 These tips on managing your first Christmas in recovery can help you enjoy the holiday while keeping your sobriety out of harm’s way.